asa93/ecdh-cli-go/README.md

 Note: the public key needs to be in uncompressed format, and without "0x" prefix.
 Use getPubKey command to decompress your public key.

 ## How to use

 set keys in your .env file

 build with `go build`

 then run `./ecdh-cli` to see available commands

+### Batch encryption

+Create a file with all the uncompressed recipient keys you want to encrypt a message for.
+Then run encrypt command with `batch` flag

 ## How it works